czarnota/tietoevry-bash-training/README.md

 ![](assets/12.svg)

-## How can we check which processes are running at the moment
+## How can we check which processes are running at the moment?

 The `ps` program can show us all processes, the `top` program displays processes interactively, the `pstree` prints a tree of processes and